famoser/docs/docs/communicate/rhetoric.md

 indirect insult (use formulations to accuse, "you misunterstand me").
 direct insults (based on profession/education/lifestyle, wrap it up in a joke).
 deny competence (too young/old, no real-world experience; "its not personal").
-deny integrity (pick out inconsistent behavior, "you have arrived by airplane").
+deny integrity (pick out inconsistent behaviour, "you have arrived by airplane").
 focus on irrelevant details (to avoid talk about the point in question).
 appeal to morals (use rhetorical questions, "you dishonour the legacy ..."). mimic to focus on the big picture ("lets focus on the main points, I can deliver the detailed numbers ...").
-mimic diligence (disregard arguments that are too imprecise, "this just seems not properly thought through").
+mimic diligence (disregard arguments that are imprecise, "this just seems not properly thought through").
 phrases ("it is obvious", "everyone with good common sense").
 conjunctive (to get the opponent to say something stupid, "what would you do if ...").
 counter questions (directly ask another question to get control of the conversation, "i can answer this question but what will you do with the response?").